A slowdown in US inflation eases some pressure on households – KION546

 Grocery prices remain a trouble spot.
 They surged 0.5% from October to November and are up 12% compared with a year ago.

 Those price spikes have left many Americans struggling to afford food.
-In Phoenix, there are long lines at St. Mary’s Food Bank, which provided Thanksgiving meals to a record 19,000 families across Arizona last month.
+In Phoenix, there are long lines at St. Mary’s Food Bank, which gave away a record 19,000 Thanksgiving meals across Arizona last month.

 “They’re eating snacks and granola all day long,” Rosa Davila, an unemployed single mother, said of her three teenagers while waiting in line for a package Tuesday.
 “The food bank really resolves things for us.”